fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 nursing industry, for job applications in the information technology sector.
 An intuitive yet important difference between both contexts is the difference in skills required to succeed in both industries.
-A slightly more subtle difference is the demographic differences in number of genders who typically work in each of these industries, resulting from wording in job postings, social constructs on gender and societal roles, and the male-female ratio of successful applicants in each field.
+A slightly more subtle difference is the demographic differences in number of genders who typically work in each of these industries, which may result from wording in job postings, social constructs on gender and societal roles, and the male-female ratio of successful applicants in each field.

 The Framing Trap
 ^^^^^^^^^^^^^^^^